 If a fancy fish fry is more what you're looking for, try Tornado Steakhouse for white linen dining in a supper club atmosphere.
 Or, take a true seafood aficionado to Sardine, where the seafood menu is far from fried, and features everything from salmon and scallops to mussels and their famous Oyster Happy Hour.

 For more of a twist than you'll get with the traditional lemon wedge served on the side, go for a little world flavor for your next fish fry.
 You'll find fish and chips, served Irish style, at The Coopers Tavern on the Capitol Square.
 The Essen Haus German restaurant serves all you can eat fish two nights a week and adds a little oomph with live oompah music played nightly.
-You'll find an Italian fish fry at Francesca's Al Lago Trattoria among seafood selections including tilapia, shrimp and calamari.
 And you'll definitely want to catch the seafood selection at Liliana's, where fried alligator and Cajun mussels are just some of the options served in an elegant, French Quarter décor.

 BEST PLACES TO PERCH